-Water table is the surface of a ground-water body at which the water is at atmospheric pressure.
+Water table is that surface in a ground-water body at which the water pressure is equal to the atmospheric pressure.

-Water-table aquifer is an unconfined aquifer within which is found the water table.
+Water-table aquifer is an unconfined aquifer within which the water table is found.

-Water year in U.S. Geological Survey reports dealing with surface-water supply is the 12-month period October 1 through September 30.
+Water year in USGS reports dealing with surface-water supply is the 12-month period October 1 through September 30.
 The water year is designated by the calendar year in which it ends and which includes 9 of the 12 months.
-Thus, the year ending September 30, 1999, is called the "1999 water year."
+Thus, the year ending September 30, 2002, is called the "2002 water year."